OVERVIEW: Federal Spending, Taxes, Deficit

 ANNUAL DEFICIT

-As displayed in the pie chart below, the annual deficit of $1.775 trillion in FY 2025 is the amount by which federal spending exceeded federal revenues.
+The annual deficit of $1.853 trillion in FY 2026 is the amount by which federal spending is projected to exceed federal revenues.
 Each year the federal government runs an annual deficit, Treasury issues bonds to to finance the shortfall, and that amount is added to the accumulated public debt.
 For more background on the current national debt, link to our “Debt” page.

 As you can see, there is no “extra cash” available from tariff receipts for payment of so-called “tariff dividends.”
-Tariff receipts have simply reduced, by a small fraction, the amount of money Treasury had to borrow in 2025 in order to cover the budget shortfall.
+Tariff receipts have simply reduced, by a small fraction, the amount of money Treasury has to borrow in 2026 in order to cover the budget shortfall.
 Payment of “tariff dividends” or “tax rebates” in 2026 would increase the annual deficit and the accumulated public debt.